 So let's just say you answer the question and you are out of the range.
 Maybe, your salary is way out of the range.
 What happens next?
 Well, that depends on you and your strategy.

 Ultimately, be patient.
 Employers are skeptical to believe that you will be a committed employee when taking a pay cut and instead believe they will be a short term stepping stone until you can find the next high paying job again.
-However, the market is an ever changing place, market rate and talent availability is always in flux.
-A thoughtful presentation combined with genuine interest in a role may make you the perfect fit.
+However, the market is an ever-changing place, market-rate and talent availability is always in flux.
+A thoughtful presentation combined with a genuine interest in a role may make you the perfect fit.